Best Free Parental Controls

 Specs:

-Qustodio is one of the best paid parental control apps available, but it also has a free version available.
-Unlike many free trials of parental controls that let you try it out for a few days, you can use the free version of Qustodio indefinitely.
+Qustodio is one of the best paid parental control apps available, but it also has a free version.
+Unlike many parental controls with free trials that last only a few days, Qustodio’s free version lets you use it indefinitely.

-Although the free version lacks many of the features you get in the full version, you’re still left with a parental control app that has features for both time management and web filtering.
-It also comes from an established, reputable company, so you don’t have to worry about an open-source project running out of steam or breaking with your next software update.
+Although the free version lacks many of the features you get in the full version, this parental control app still has features for both time management and web filtering.
+It also comes from an established and reputable company, so you don’t have to worry about an open-source project running out of steam or breaking with your next software update.

 The biggest drawback to the free version of Qustodio is that it allows you to use it on only a single device—not particularly useful if you have more than one kid.
 On the other hand, this freemium business model allows you to upgrade to a paid plan if you find the free version useful enough that you’re willing to pay for additional features.